Web Developer Certification: Is it Worth It? (+ How to Choose)

 Read more: How to List Certifications on Your Resume: Guide + Examples

-Start building your web developer skills today with Coursera
+Start earning your web developer certificate today on Coursera

-You can start earning a web developer Professional Certificate today, at your own pace, with Coursera.
-If you didn’t find a recommendation that aligns with your goals in this article, consider browsing our catalog of web development courses, specializations, certificates, and degrees
+If you didn’t find a recommendation that aligns with your goals in this article, consider browsing our catalog of web development courses, specializations, certificates, and degrees.
+With a subscription to Coursera Plus, you'll gain access to over 7,000 job-ready certificate programs, courses, and hands-on projects.

 Coursera Plus